-Bay of Pigs / Trinidad
+Bay of Pigs / Playa larga

-Trinidad is a standout destination for many visitors to Cuba, due in no small part to a friendly populace, old-fashioned feel and particularly well-preserved colonial buildings.
-The Santeria religion (a voodoo-like Afro-Cuban tradition) which is practiced here makes the town even more intriguing.
-Today you can enjoy a free day of exploration.
-For some beachside fun and perhaps a little snorkelling, head down to Playa Ancon – just be careful you don’t stand on a sea urchin!
-Hiking and cycling are equally good options, and there are some excellent walking trails in the nearby Sierra del Escambray mountains.
-For an insight into the colourful post-revolutionary period, why not visit the Museo Nacional de la Lucha Contra Bandidos and the Casa de los Martires de Trinidad.
+Hit the road again today, towards Cienfuegos, which some locals like to call ‘The Pearl of the South’.
+You’ll have time for an optional lunch or simply discover its beautiful colonial centre, with its wide Parisian-style boulevard and elegant colonnades.
+If there is time, pay a visit to the Palacio del Valle with the group.
+Once a modest home for a local trader, this palace is now Cienfuegos’ architectural pride and joy.
+The entire edifice drips with ornate carvings in Venetian alabaster.
+Then finally on to Trinidad (approximately 1 hour drive) is a standout destination for many visitors to Cuba, due in no small part to a friendly populace, old-fashioned feel and particularly well-preserved colonial buildings.
+The Santeria religion (a voodoo-like Afro-Cuban tradition) which is practiced here makes the town all the more intriguing.
+For an insight into the colourful post-revolutionary period, the Museo Nacional de la Lucha Contra los Bandidos and the Casa de los Mártires de Trinidad are great to visit.
 Nearby is the sprawling Valle de los Ingenios, where sugar plantations stretch out as far as the eye can see.
-In the evening, your leader will take you to a local bar for a rum tasting – as far as the rum world is concerned, Cuba is home to some of the best out there!
+In the evening, your leader will take you to a local bar for a rum tasting; as far as the rum world is concerned, Cuba is home to some of the best out there!

-Havana - Leader-led Walking Tour of Old Havana
+Havana - Leader-led walking tour of Old Havana

-Vinales - Leader-led Orientation Walk
+Vinales - Orientation Walk

-Bay of Pigs - Coastal Swim Stop
+Bay of Pigs - Visit & swim

-Trinidad - Leader-led Orientation Walk
+Cienfuegos - Orientation Walk

-Trinidad - Rum Tasting in a Local Bar
+Trinidad - Rum tasting